Azure/ResourceModules/docs/wiki/Contribution guide - Generate module readme.md

    - To do so, it searches for any required folder path / file missing and adds them.
 For several files, it will also provide some default content to get you started.
 The sources files for this action can be found [here](https://github.com/Azure/ResourceModules/tree/main/utilities/tools/helper/src)
 1. compiles its bicep template
 1. updates the readme (recursively, specified)
-   1. If the intended readMe file does not yet exist in the expected path, it is generated with a skeleton (with e.g., a generated header name)
+   1. If the intended ReadMe file does not yet exist in the expected path, it is generated with a skeleton (with e.g., a generated header name)
    1. The script then goes through all sections defined as `SectionsToRefresh` (by default all) and refreshes the sections' content (for example, for the `Parameters`) based on the values in the ARM/JSON Template.
 It detects sections by their header and always regenerates the full section.
    1. Once all sections are refreshed, the current ReadMe file is overwritten. **Note:** The script can be invoked combining the `WhatIf` and `Verbose` switches to just receive an console-output of the updated content.